 The Bible prophesies of many events that will occur in the end times.
 These events can be categorized as natural signs, spiritual signs, sociological signs, technological signs, and political signs.
 We can look to what the Bible says about these things, and, if the signs are present in abundance, we can be certain that we are, in fact, living in the end times.

-Luke 21:11 lists some of the natural signs that will occur before Jesus’ Second Coming: “There will be great earthquakes, famines and pestilences in various places, and fearful events and great signs from heaven.”
-In 13 years, between 1991 and 2004, the United States alone has experienced 5 of its costliest hurricanes in history, 3 of its 4 largest tornado swarms in history, and 9 of the 10 greatest disasters as determined by FEMA.
-We have recently seen Hurricane Sandy, which some have called the “perfect storm.”
-There is a huge upswing in the prevalence of sinkholes.
+Luke 21:11 lists some of the natural signs that will occur before Jesus’ second coming: “There will be great earthquakes, famines and pestilences in various places, and fearful events and great signs from heaven.”
+In 13 years, between 1991 and 2004, the United States alone experienced 5 of its costliest hurricanes in history, 3 of its 4 largest tornado swarms in history, and 9 of the 10 greatest disasters, as determined by FEMA.
+In 2012, we saw Hurricane Sandy, which some have called the “perfect storm.”
 As for great signs from heaven, we’ve seen the Chelyabinsk meteor, which exploded over Russia, emitting a powerful shock wave.
 All of these events seem to be a warm-up to what is coming next—“birth pangs,” as Jesus called them (Matthew 24:8).